 Early Days: Manual Processes:

 In the early days of civilization, payroll was done manually.
-There was no secondary means to payroll processing.
+There was no secondary means of payroll processing.
 On top of that, the electronic payroll system was not even.
 More specifically, payroll was done through paper records, which is a labour-intensive process.

 Back in the 1900s, businesses began using typewriters and simple accounting software for payroll.
 Yet, the majority of businesses relied on paper records.